 As a bookkeeper, tasks can include reconciling accounts, handling payroll, and producing balance sheets and income statements.
 You should be comfortable crunching numbers and working with spreadsheets or bookkeeping software the businesses uses.
 You don't need to be a certified public accountant to land a bookkeeping job, but you may need previous experience and a bachelor's degree.

 You can also get certified through the American Institute of Professional Bookkeepers or take free accredited online courses.
-Find bookkeeping jobs on various job search sites, and through sites like Upwork and Fiverr.
+And you can find bookkeeping jobs on various job search sites, and through sites like Upwork and Fiverr.

 If you can craft a killer resume, you can help job seekers perfect their CVs for extra cash.
 Often a lot of extra cash.